Selects: Noise Pollution: Arrrgh!

 When they search for mineral deposits on the seafloor or under the seafloor, they use these seismic air guns that are, you can hear those things, like a fish can hear that a thousand, thousands of miles away.

-we have become aware of just how much noise pollution affects not just us, but the environment as as well.
+Sure.
+So we are, we have become aware of just how much noise pollution affects not just us, but the environment as well.

 huge acts that had to do with basically controlling noise pollution.